Difegue/LANraragi/tools/Documentation/installing-lanraragi/windows.md

 (If you're wondering why I don't sign installers, [this](https://gaby.dev/posts/code-signing) article is a good read.)

 {% hint style="info" %}
-MS Store installs will be installed to the default location.
+MS Store/winget installs will be installed to the default location.
 If you don't want the app to install in _%AppData%_, consider downloading the installer and running it manually.
-{% endhint %}

-{% hint style="warning" %}
-The installer will tell you about this anyways, but LRR for Windows **requires** the Windows Subsystem for Linux to function properly.
-Read the tutorial [here](https://docs.microsoft.com/en-us/windows/wsl/install) to see how to enable WSL on your Windows 10 machine.

-You don't need to install a distribution through the Windows Store, as that is handled by the LRR installer package.
 {% endhint %}

 Once the install completes properly, you'll be able to launch the GUI from the shortcut in your Start Menu: